rcmjr/wyndsor/README.md

   width: 80%;
 }
 ```
-There is a setting that changes what wyndsor applies aliases to, to learn more see the Customizing Wyndsor section.
+There is a setting that changes what wyndsor applies aliases to, to learn more see the <a href="#4-customizing-wyndsor">Customizing Wyndsor</a> section.
 <br>

 ### Important